perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam Summary.md

 - **What does a server certificate contain?**
 	- Organisation name affiliated with server content
 	- Name of organisation issuing the certificates
-	- Public key used to establish
+	- Public key used to establish an encrypted connection

+#### Self-Issued Certificates
+- **What are some considerations to take note of when deciding to issue own server certificates?**
+	- Microsoft Certificate Services can accommodate different certificate formats and provide auditing and logging of certificate-related activity